Renegade0/msfm/msfm/readme.txt

 Since version 1.3, Staffs of Wizardry can be upgraded by Cespenar in ToB.
 There are seven gems called "Shard of Netheril" scattered in ToB maps, which can be combined with Staffs of Wizardry.
 Upgraded staffs have +5 enchantment and have increased on-hit chance to cast spell to 35%.
 They also gain one additional 8th-level spell (Note that this spell doesn't have tooltip, since maximum of tooltips for an item has been exceeded, so the tooltip displays only the name of the staff.
 However, when spell is cast, it shows proper name in the dialog window.)
 Additional spells are:
 -Staff of Abjuration +5: Pierce Shield
--Staff of Conjuration +5: Summon Fire Giant Summon Fire Giant: Summons one Fire Giant, which is under complete control of the party for 15 rounds or until itís slained.
+-Staff of Conjuration +5: Summon Fire Giant Summon Fire Giant: Summons one Fire Giant, which is under complete control of the party for 15 rounds or until it‚Äôs slained.
 -Staff of Divination +5: Prediction Prediction: Caster gets bonus to +6 AC, -6 to THACO, +3 to saves and becomes immune to backstab and normal missiles, for 5 rounds.
 -Staff of Enchantment +5: Thrall Thrall: If failed save vs. spell at -2 penalty, target is permanently under complete control of the caster and acts as a party member.
 This spell also ignores mind shielding protections.
 -Staff of Illusions +5: Simulacrum